 **If your dog will not accept a brush in their mouth--use a gauze or cotton square along with your finger to mimic a brush.

 Step 5: Make it tasty!

-There are some great natural dog toothpastes on the market that not only taste great to our dogs but also are also free of chemicals and artificial ingredients.
-Opt for those that include aloe vera, grapefruit extract, enzymes and/or cold-pressed, unrefined coconut oil.
+There are some great enzymatic dog toothpastes on the market that not only taste great to our dogs but also are also free of chemicals and artificial ingredients.
+Opt for those that include aloe vera, enzymes and other soothing ingredients.
 Add a small amount to your dog’s toothbrush before brushing.

 Step 6: Set a routine for teeth time

-Ideally it’s best to brush your dog’s teeth daily—and to make that happen, make it a part of your routine.
+Ideally it’s best to brush your dog’s teeth daily—and to make that happen, make it a part of your routine (and with the right tools) it shouldn't take more than 20 seconds to complete.
 Brushing your dog’s teeth immediately after brushing your own is a good way to remember that it’s teeth cleaning time for everyone!

 Finally, remember that the real point of brushing is to prevent bacteria from building up by removing the soft bacterial biofilm that develops in the mouth (which can turn to plaque within 48 hours--thus the reason to brush daily.)
 This bacteria also leads to odor, plaque, tartar accumulation, has the potential for heart disease and can have many adverse effects on your dog’s health.

 Start today and your dog’s body will thank you!